 Brand Development & Marketing Strategy

-The Smithsonian Institute has an amazing story, and we provided the tools necessary to properly tell it.
+The Smithsonian Institution has an amazing story, and we provided the tools necessary to properly tell it.

 The Smithsonian Center for Folklife and Cultural Heritage fulfills its mission of promoting cultural research and education by offering a mix of rich programming as well as online exhibits, blogs and resources.
 They also manage Folkways, a nonprofit record label, and The Folklife Festival, an annual two-week outdoor event celebrating world cultures.
 To ensure that each of these entities were represented through one shared voice, CHIEF stepped in to build the tools to support each team in this effort.